 4. Coconut Oil

 Coconut oil is considered best for protecting natural hair.
 It penetrates the hair shafts and reduces protein loss in both damaged and undamaged hair (1).
-It can help strengthen your hair, minimize breakage, and protect it from heat damage.
+It can improve hair strength, minimize breakage, and offer protection from heat damage.
 If you are trying to grow your natural hair, use coconut oil.

 5. Jojoba Oil

 Jojoba oil has therapeutic benefits.
 It is used in skin care formulations for its moisturizing properties and promotes better absorption of topical medications.
-It contains wax esters that help maintain the skin barrier and manage seborrheic dermatitis, atopic dermatitis, eczema, and acne (3).
+It contains wax esters that help maintain the skin barrier and manage seborrheic dermatitisi XA common skin disease that is also referred to as seborrheic eczema.
+It causes inflamed, scaly patches on the scalp. , atopic dermatitisi XAlso referred to as eczema, it is a skin condition common in children that causes itchy rashes and inflammation on the body. , eczema, and acne (3).
 Applying jojoba oil can help manage dandruff, scalp acne, and dryness to keep your scalp and hair healthy.

 6. Castor Oil